jpmckinney/fastcsv/README.md

 CSV delegates IO methods to the IO object it's reading.
 IO methods that move the pointer within the file like `rewind` changes the behavior of CSV's `#shift`.
 However, FastCSV's C code won't take notice.
 We therefore null the Fiber whenever the pointer is moved, so that `#shift` uses a new Fiber.

 CSV's `#shift` runs the regular expression in the `:skip_lines` option against a row's raw text. `FastCSV::Parser` implements a `row` method, which returns the most recently parsed row's raw text.

+FastCSV is tested against the same tests as CSV.
+See [TESTS.md](https://github.com/opennorth/fastcsv/blob/master/TESTS.md) for details.

 ## Why?